 Achievements to date:

-For more information on the Alliance, the Centroc Water Utilities Alliance Toolkit contains information, tools and resources to help groups of Councils set-up a Water Utilities Alliance in line with the model used by the Centroc group of Councils adopted from the Lower Macquarie model contact Meredith Macpherson, Program Manager, Centroc Water Utilities Alliance firstname.lastname@example.org or on 0427 451 085
+The Centroc Water Utilities Alliance has developed a Toolkit containing information, tools and resources to help groups of Councils set-up a Water Utilities Alliance in line with the model used by the Centroc group of Councils.
+For more information contact Meredith Macpherson, Program Manager, Centroc Water Utilities Alliance email@example.com or on 0427 451 085